Social Studies

 The Classics

-- Students will gain a broader, in-depth knowledge of Greek and Roman History
+- Gain a broader, in-depth knowledge of Greek and Roman History.

-- Students will acquire a basic knowledge of the Greek alphabet and vocabulary
+- Acquire a basic knowledge of the Greek alphabet and vocabulary.

-- Students will increase their etymological knowledge of English words derived from Greek and Latin roots
+- Increase their etymological knowledge of English words derived from Greek and Latin roots.

-- Students will become acquainted with a majority of the Greek and Latin authors and the basic content of their works
+- Become acquainted with a majority of the Greek and Latin authors and the basic content of their works.

-- Students will acquire a more in-depth understanding of Greek and Roman mythology
+- Acquire a more in-depth understanding of Greek and Roman mythology.

-- Students will gain a better understanding of Greek and Roman private life
+- Gain a better understanding of Greek and Roman private life.

-- Students will gain a working knowledge of the numerous phrases and mottoes which are part of our civilization’s everyday life
+- Develop a working knowledge of the numerous phrases and mottoes which are part of our civilization’s everyday life.

-- Students will acquire a deeper appreciation of their cultural heritage which has come down to us from the Greeks and Romans
+- Acquire a deeper appreciation of their cultural heritage which has come down to us from the Greeks and Romans.

 Church History

-- To lead the student to see the history of the Christian Church from Pentecost to the present as the faithful unfolding of God's good and gracious will in preserving His message of free forgiveness in Jesus.
+- Understand the history of the Christian Church from Pentecost to the present as the faithful unfolding of God's good and gracious will in preserving His message of free forgiveness in Jesus.

-- To lead the student to see God's divine providence over the course of history in the interest of his church so that not even "the gates of hell can prevail against it."
+- Identify God's divine providence over the course of history in the interest of his church so that not even "the gates of hell can prevail against it."

-- To lead the student to the vital understanding and conviction that the Christian faith is a historical faith—a faith rooted in past historical events, realities and truths—a faith lived out in the lives of real people just like us—people who lived, loved, witnessed, sacrificed and died, some as martyrs, for a man named Jesus of Nazareth, the Lord of history, the one "who is, who was, and who is to come" in space and time, in history, to judge the living and the dead.
+- Develop the vital understanding and conviction that the Christian faith is a historical faith—a faith rooted in past historical events, realities and truths—a faith lived out in the lives of real people just like us—people who lived, loved, witnessed, sacrificed and died, some as martyrs, for a man named Jesus of Nazareth, the Lord of history, the one "who is, who was, and who is to come" in space and time, in history, to judge the living and the dead.

-- To help the student understand, analyze, and critically evaluate, in light of history and God's Word, current trends, influences, ideas, threats, and practices within and without the Church today.
+- Understand, analyze, and critically evaluate, in light of history and God's Word, current trends, influences, ideas, threats, and practices within and without the Church today.

-- To lead the student to the conviction that the distant past is not all that different from the present and that in spite of obvious diversity there is, nevertheless, a deep fundamental unity, fellowship, and community of faith in Jesus Christ that transcends the passage of space and time.
+- Foster the understanding that the distant past is not all that different from the present and that in spite of obvious diversity there is, nevertheless, a deep fundamental unity, fellowship, and community of faith in Jesus Christ that transcends the passage of space and time.

-- To lead the student to a better understanding and appreciation of the struggles and sacrifices of those who have preceded us and to inspire the student to take his/her own place within the church today that through his/her own personal struggles and sacrifices of faith God's Kingdom might come and his will be done.
+- Understand and appreciate the struggles and sacrifices of those who have preceded us and to inspire the student to take his/her own place within the church today that through his/her own personal struggles and sacrifices of faith God's Kingdom might come and his will be done.

-- To lead the student to better understand and appreciate the close connection their own church has with the Church of the Past centuries and millennia.
+- Appreciate the close connection their own church has with the Church of the Past centuries and millennia.

 Human Geography